Santa Rosa, CA Violent Crime Rates and Maps

 • In Plumas Lake, CA, crime costs $105 per person, which is $76 less than in Santa Rosa

-The table below shows the total cost of crime to the residents of Santa Rosa for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Santa Rosa, with the projected cost per resident.

 Crime